Policies Related to Student Health and Safety

 - Individual clerkship directors and directors of clinical rotations may choose to implement duty hour guidelines that are more restrictive than the above.
 However, duty hours may not exceed the above regulations.

-- If you encounter a duty hour violation, please discuss first with the clerkship director or elective course director.
-If the issue is not resolved to satisfaction, you may approach deans Michael Awad, Lisa Moscoso, or Alison Whelan.
+- If student encounters a duty hour violation, they should discuss it first with the clerkship director or elective course director.
+If the issue is not resolved to satisfaction, they may approach deans Michael Awad, Lisa Moscoso, or Alison Whelan.

 Policies Related to Student Rights